jh0ker/pixels_towerdefense/README.md

 A towerdefense game for the arduino pixels videogame, created during the Videogame Hackathon at Hackerspace Bremen.
 It's based on the shooter example from https://github.com/michaelkoetter/pygame-ledpixels

-Use the arrow keys to move the cursor and press W to select a tower.
+### Objective
 Kill Enemies to get Money.
 Your Money is displayed at the lower left corner, your Lifepoints are displayed at the upper left corner.
-Each time an Enemy gets to the white square at the end of the track, you loose one Lifepoint.
-Enemies get stronger, faster and spawn more frequently over time, so be sure to upgrade!
-If you place a Tower on top of another one, the tower(s) below will be destroyed.
+Each time an Alien (the green squares) gets to your Base (the white square at the end of the track), you loose one Lifepoint.
+Aliens get stronger, faster and spawn more frequently over time, so be sure to build Towers!
+If you place a Tower on top of others, the Tower(s) below will be destroyed.

-Towers:
+### Controls
+* Arrow keys or Joystick to move the cursor
+* Space or Button 1 on the controller to place a Tower
+* W or Button 2 on the controller to select a Tower

+### Towers
-* Blue: 3 Money, weakest, highest range, shoots multiple targest at once
+* Blue: 3 Money, weak, high-range, multiple targets
-* Cyan: 6 Money, stronger
-* Orange: 5 Money, no damage, slows by 50% (stacks), shoots at multiple targets at once
+* Orange: 5 Money, no damage, low-range, slows by 50% (stacks once to 25%), multiple targets
+* Cyan: 10 Money, stronger, low-range, single target
-* Magenta: 14 Money, strongest, shoots up to three targets at once
+* Magenta: 20 Money, strongest, mid-range, single target

+There are little colored dots on the Money-meter which mark the amount of Money you need to buy the respective Tower.